gatsbyjs/gatsby/docs/docs/building-apps-with-gatsby.md

 Gatsby is an excellent framework for building web apps.
 You can use Gatsby to create personalized, logged-in experiences with two different methods.

-The first approach to to build "hybrid" app pages which are statically rendered with dynamic sections.
+The first approach is to build "hybrid" app pages which are statically rendered with dynamic sections.
 The second is, if needed, add client-only multi-page sections of the site.

 ## Hybrid app pages